Optimal Debiased Inference on Privatized Data via Indirect Estimation and Parametric Bootstrap: Debiased parametric bootstrap via indirect inference

 \subsection{Asymptotic properties of the indirect estimators}

-In this section, we provide Theorem \ref{thm:indirect_est} and Theorem \ref{thm:ada_indirect_est} for the asymptotic properties of the indirect estimator and the adaptive indirect estimator, respectively, including their consistency, asymptotic distribution, and asymptotic equivariance.
+This section provides Theorem \ref{thm:indirect_est} and Theorem \ref{thm:ada_indirect_est} for the asymptotic properties of the indirect estimator and the adaptive indirect estimator, respectively, including their consistency, asymptotic distribution, and asymptotic equivariance.
 Theorem \ref{thm:ada_indirect_est} also shows that the adaptive indirect estimator enjoys the optimal asymptotic variance among well-behaved consistent estimators built from a given statistic.
-In the end, we provide Theorem \ref{thm:indirect_inf_valid_est} and Corollary \ref{cor:indirect_inf_valid_CI_HT} for the consistency of PB CIs and HTs with the (adaptive) indirect estimator.
+Finally, Theorem \ref{thm:indirect_inf_valid_est} and Corollary \ref{cor:indirect_inf_valid_CI_HT} provide the consistency of PB confidence sets and HTs with the (adaptive) indirect estimator.